Step 5 - Make the monthly payments.

 The Monthly Payment Schedule is your yellow brick road.
 Each brick represents a monthly payment.
 These monthly payments have been carefully layed out to ensure you get out of debt as fast as possible.
 You follow the yellow brick road by making each payment.

 The second and third transitions are highlighted below.
-The monthly payments from paid off accounts is shifted to the next priority debt.
+The monthly payments from paid off accounts are shifted to the next priority debt.

 These transitions form what is called a payment snowball.
 This video, taken from Credit Card Math, explains the concept of payment snowballing and demonstrates how the transitions are created.